raspberrychris/paddleboardmaster/content/post/best-places-for-a-beach-day-in-cape-san-blas-and-port-st.joe.md

 ## William J. Rish Park

-Easily reached from Port St. Joe and close to both Cape Palms Park and St. Joseph Peninsula State Park, William J. Rish Park is a special beach destination, offering full ADA accessibility and open only to Florida residents who have disabilities or special needs as well as their family and/or caretakers.
+William J. Rish Park is a special beach destination, offering full ADA accessibility and open only to Florida residents who have disabilities or special needs as well as their family and/or caretakers.
 Owned by the Agency for Persons With Disabilities, the park includes wheelchair beach access as well as a multipurpose event hall with a spacious kitchen and dining facility.
 Overnight cabins and cottages give visitors to William J. Rish Park the chance to extend their beachgoing idyll over multiple days.

 ## Salinas Park